Guillaume de Palerme: Plot

 The romance opens (and returns later) in the Kingdom of Sicily and Apulia.
 The author displays considerable intimacy with the geography of this Norman kingdom.

-King Embron and his queen Felise have a baby son, which is kidnapped and raised by a kindly wolf who knew the king's brother was aiming to kill the child.
+King Embron and his queen Felise have a baby son, who is kidnapped and raised by a kindly wolf who knew the king's brother was aiming to kill the child.
 The wolf was in truth a prince of Spain, transformed by an evil stepmother.
 The child is discovered one day and adopted by a cowherd as his son "Guillaume".
-He is of great prowess. and draws the notice of the emperor of Rome, who brings Guillaume to court as the valet to his daughter Melior.
-They fall in love with each other, but she struggles with the origins of her valet is unknown.
+He is of great prowess and draws the notice of the emperor of Rome, who brings Guillaume to court as the valet to his daughter Melior.
+They fall in love with each other, but she struggles with the unknown origins of her valet.
 And then, his prowess becomes even more renowned after Guillaume is instrumental in defeating the Saxons.

 Though Melior's love grows stronger, a contingent of the Greek Emperor arrives with the Greek prince's proposal of marriage to the Roman princess.
-The Roman Emperor (Nathaniel) gives immediate consent.
+The Roman Emperor Nathaniel gives immediate consent.
 The lovers flee into the woods disguised in bear-skins.
 The same Spanish prince turned wolf (Guillaume's cousin Alphonse) appears to the fugitive couple, providing them with food and drink stolen from the clerics and peasants.
 The marriage ceremony had been prepared in Rome, but the bride's disappearance angers the Emperor who orders a search in the woods.
-The wolf holds the soldiers at bay.
-But witnesses come forward having seen the bears leave town, and the theft of the bearskins is discovered, thus the ruse unravels.
-The wolf now takes the lovers on a journey towards Apulia, but at Benevento (Bénévent) along the way they are discovered by miners while taking shelter inside what they mistakenly thought was an abandoned mine or quarry.
+The wolf holds the soldiers at bay, but witnesses come forward having seen the bears leave town.
+The theft of the bearskins is discovered, and the ruse unravels.
+The wolf now takes the lovers on a journey towards Apulia, but along the way at Benevento (Bénévent) they are discovered by miners while taking shelter inside what they mistakenly thought was an abandoned mine or quarry.
 A posse arrives to capture them, but the wolf diverts attention by carrying off the magistrate's child, and they escape.
 The wolf has the couple wear deerskin as disguise.